 Both platforms claim to offer email marketing, so let’s compare Kajabi vs. Teachable and see how they stack up.

 Teachable email marketing

-You’d likely send course-related announcements to people who have already purchased your course.
+You’d likely send course-related announcements to customers who have already purchased your course.
 Teachable would allow you to notify students when you’ve updated a video, added a new lesson, or made changes.

 Those emails are helpful to your students, but they’re not the type of email marketing that nurtures prospects into new customers.

 What about the people who have opted-in to your mailing list or signed up to receive a freebie?
 They’re not paying customers yet.
 How can you cultivate a relationship over email and eventually convert them into paying customers?

 To do that, you’d have to enlist a third-party email provider.
 Another add-on that would cost extra depending on the number of email subscribers you have.